 - Flowers: Small yellow clusters.

-- Climate: Thrives in USDA zones 8-11.
+- Climate: Does best in USDA zones 8 to 11.

-- Uses: Essential oils, dried flowers, and ornamental gardening.
+- Uses: Essential oils, dried flowers and ornamental gardening.

 - Helichrysum arenarium (Dwarf Everlast)